viltgroup/minium/minium-docs/slate/source/includes/introduction/_minium-concepts.md

 ### onTimeout

-Let's say we're trying to click a botton, ensuring that no loading is in progress:
+Let's say we're trying to click a button, ensuring that no loading is in progress:

 ```javascript
 $("button").unless(".loading").click();